ugoertz/kombilo/doc/manual.rst

 displayed (background/foreground color) in the game list, and which references to commentaries in the literature should be displayed in the game list.

+.. _search-history-as-tab:

+**search_history_as_tab** (new in 0.7.1)
+Set this to 1 in order to put the search history frame as a tab in the right hand column.
+If the option is 0, then the search history will be displayed as the bottom pane of the left hand column.
+The default for this option is 1.

+.. _use-pil:

+**use_PIL** (new in 0.7.1)
+Set this to 0 in order to disable the use of the Python Imaging Library (PIL).
+If 1, then PIL will be used.
+If ``use_PIL = auto``, then PIL will not be used on Mac OS, but will be used on other systems.
+This is the default setting, because PIL causes problems on Mac OS X. The only consequence is that without PIL, you will not get the "3D" stones, but just black/white circles as stones.
+(So if you prefer the flat stones, you could just set this option to 0.)

 **Uppercase labels**